-Grim search at London blaze site continues as anger mounts
+UK police: 58 dead and presumed dead in London blaze

-LONDON (AP) — London firefighters are continuing the grim search after a high-rise fire that killed at least 30 people as public anger about the blaze continues to grow.
+British Prime Minister Theresa May, facing criticism for the government’s handling of the disaster, met Saturday with a small group of fire survivors invited to her official residence at 10 Downing Street.
+The meeting is unlikely to quell complaints that May has been slow to reach out to victims, despite her announcement of a $6.4 million emergency fund to help the displaced families.

-Many are demanding answers for how the blaze spread so quickly.
-Britain’s Press Association says around 70 people are missing.
+The identification of the victims is proving very difficult — which experts attribute to the extreme heat of the fire.
+British health authorities say that 19 fire survivors are still being treated at London hospitals, and 10 of them remain in critical condition.

-Queen Elizabeth II marked her official birthday Saturday by saying Britain remains “resolute in the face of adversity” after the horrendous fire and recent extremist attacks in London and Manchester.
+A solemn Queen Elizabeth II marked a minute of silence for victims of the London high-rise inferno at the start of a procession Saturday to mark her official birthday.
+She said Britain remains “resolute in the face of adversity” after the horrendous fire and recent extremist attacks in London and Manchester.

 The 91-year-old monarch said it is “difficult to escape a very somber mood” on what is normally a day of celebration.